SilasMarvin/wasmind/book/src/developer-guide/building-actors.md

 - Basic familiarity with Rust
 - Understanding of Wasmind's [core concepts](../concepts.md)
 - Read [Actors as WebAssembly Components](./webassembly-components.md) to understand the foundational architecture
+- The `wasm32-wasip1` target installed (`rustup target add wasm32-wasip1`) - this is required for building WebAssembly actors

 ## Project Setup